mlswg/mls-architecture/draft-ietf-mls-architecture.md

 > other secrets and preferably protected by an HSM or dedicated hardware
 > features to allow recovery of the authentication for future messages after a
 > compromise.

+> **RECOMMENDATION:** When the credential type supports revocation,
+> the users of a group should check for revoked keys.

 ### Security consideration in the context of a full state compromise